Prediction Methodology

 Current prediction logic

-The production estimate starts with each site's own typical bacteria level, then adjusts that baseline using rainfall features learned from the historical record.
+The production estimate starts with each site's own typical bacteria level, then adjusts that baseline using repaired rainfall features learned from the historical record.
 It is a pooled citywide model rather than a fully custom coefficient set per site, because fully site-specific fits overfit the data.

 Outcome being modeled